apache/cloudstack-documentation/source/adminguide/storage.rst

    Expunge timeout is given by the global setting 'sharedfs.cleanup.delay'.

-Shared FileSystem VM
+Shared FileSystem Instance
 ~~~~~~~~~~~~~~
-The Shared FileSystem VM is stateless and HA enabled.
-A new VM is deployed and will start
+The Shared FileSystem Instance is stateless and HA enabled.
+A new instance is deployed and will start
 serving the NFS share if the host or VM goes down.
 The VM is installed with the SystemVM template which is also used by the CPVM and SSVM.

-The Shared FileSystem VM can be seen in the Instance Tab as well.
-It's name is prefixed by the
+The Shared FileSystem Instance can be seen in the Instances Tab as well.
+It's name is prefixed by the string
-Shared FileSystem name.
+"sharedfs-" plus the Shared FileSystem name.
 Actions that might interfere with Shared FileSystem operations are blocked or not shown.
 Basic operaions like Start, Stop and Reboot are allowed for troubleshooting.
 Users can access the VM using the 'View Console' button for troubleshooting although it is not
 required during normal operations.